plone/training/mastering-plone/resources.rst

 All files we put in the :file:`static` folder can be accessed via the url http://localhost:8080/Plone/++plone++ploneconf.site/the_real_filename.css

-Another feature of this folder ist that the resouces you put in there are editable and overrideable in the browser using the overrides-tab of the resource registry.
+Another feature of this folder is that the resources you put in there are editable and overrideable in the browser using the overrides-tab of the resource registry.

 Let's create a file :file:`ploneconf.css` in the :file:`static` folder with some CSS:

 .. code-block:: css
    :linenos:

     header #portal-header #portal-searchbox .searchSection {
         display: none;